carpentries/carpentries.org/content/posts/2026/04/why-partner-with-the-carpentries.md

 This approach allows partners to move from occasional training events to a sustainable model where skills development becomes embedded within their institution.

-> "Partnering with The Carpentries has been foundational to our organization’s approach to training.
+> Partnering with The Carpentries has been foundational to our organization’s approach to training.
 Their instructor training, globally maintained lesson materials, and collaborative community have enabled us to build a robust pedagogical framework and confidently scale the delivery of high-quality technical workshops.
-We would highly recommend The Carpentries to any organization looking to strengthen and expand their training programs."
+We would highly recommend The Carpentries to any organization looking to strengthen and expand their training programs.
+>
 > _Grace Fishbein, Manager, Training and Development, ACENET_

 In many cases, organisations also collaborate with nearby institutions or regional networks to expand training opportunities and share expertise.